shokes/Davido-fan-site/README.md

-# Streamfiled college
+# Davido - fan site of the global superstar.

-putting the basic knowledge that i have in typescript into use.
-The project will most likely not be deployed so you would have to clone the repo to run it locally to view.
+putting the basic knowledge i have in typescript into use, Would also be using this project to learn about framer motion.
+This project will most likely not be deployed so you would have to run locally to view.